Who is a Veterinarian?

 - In case of emergencies, making home visits to treat animals

-- Advice to pet owners on how to take care of their pet’s diet, medication, and general healthcare.
+- Advising pet owners on how to take care of their pet's diet, medication, and general healthcare

 What Skills are Needed to be a Veterinary Doctor?

 Veterinary doctors need skills that lie beyond their medical knowledge and ability to treat animals.
-This is because they are constantly interacting with the owners of the animals as well, and so, a good bedside manner is needed.
+Because they are constantly interacting with the owners of the animals as well, a good bedside manner is essential.
 Some of the other skills they need include:

 1. Good Communication Skills